 What would be your advice to anyone considering studying the BSc Radiography - Radiotherapy and Oncology course?

 Manage your time efficiently so that you are on top of your work and still have a fun time during university.

 What do you plan to do after you graduate?

-I plan on developing my skills as a Therapeutic Radiographer and taking part in cancer research projects in the future which will hopefully increase survival of patients with cancer.
+I plan on developing my skills as a Therapeutic Radiographer and taking part in cancer research projects in the future which will hopefully increase the survival of patients with cancer.